Updated November 9, 2023

 What is ACCA?

 AACA is a globally recognized professional accounting body based in the United Kingdom.
 It is a very vast course that offers comprehensive knowledge in the field of accounting and finance.
 Its syllabus covers various topics such as financial accounting, management accounting, taxation, audit, and business ethics.

 This course is designed according to international accounting standards, making it relevant in almost all domains.
 It is a flexible course regarding study options and provides the freedom to choose a career based on your existing qualifications.
 Moreover, an ACCA certification can boost your career across various sectors, such as accounting firms, MNCs, etc., as it recognizes you as a highly knowledgeable professional.

 ACCA vs CPA Infographics

-Below is the top 5 difference between ACCA and CPA
+Below are the top 5 differences between ACCA and CPA.

 ACCA vs CPA – Comparison Table